Remuneration to executive management

-Fees and other remuneration to the members of the board of directors, including the chairman, are resolved by the annual shareholders’ meeting.
-At the annual shareholders’ meeting held on 12 April 2017, it was resolved that board fees totalling SEK 1,450,000 shall be paid to board members, distributed with SEK 500,000 to the chairman of the board and SEK 175,000 each to the other board members.
-Furthermore, it was resolved that fees for committee work in the audit committee should be totalled to no more than SEK 60,000, distributed with SEK 30,000 to the chairman of the audit committee and SEK 15,000 each to the other two committee members.
-Fees for committee work in the remuneration committee were set at SEK 15,000 for the chairman of the remuneration committee.
+Fees and other remuneration to the members of the board of directors, including the chairman, are resolved by the shareholders´meeting.
+The annual general meeting (AGM) held on 11 April 2019 resolved that directors fees would be payable in an amount of SEK 1,570,000 to be allocated with SEK 500,000 to the chairman of the board of directors and SEK 190,000 to each other member of the board of directors.
+It was further determined that remuneration for committee work in the audit committee shall be paid with in total SEK 80,000, whereof SEK 40,000 shall be allocated to the chairman of the committee and SEK 20,000 to each of the other two members, as well as remuneration for committee work in the remuneration committee shall be paid with in total SEK 40,000, whereof SEK 20,000 shall be allocated to the chariman of the committee and SEK 10,000 to each of the other two members.

 Guidelines for remuneration to the CEO and other executive management

-The total remuneration is to be based on market terms and be competitive and well-balanced but not market-leading, and is to contribute to sound ethics and a sound corporate culture.
-Fixed salary is to be based on the senior executives’ expertise and areas of responsibility, is to be individual and is normally to be reviewed every calendar year.
+The total remuneration is to be based on market terms, be competitive, well balanced and not wage leading while contributing to good business ethics and company culture.
+Fixed salary is to be based on the executive management’s competence and area of responsibility, be individual and is normally to be reviewed every year.

-Although senior executives may also be granted customary non-monetary benefits, such benefits are not to constitute a material part of the total remuneration.
+Executive management may also be granted customary non-monetary benefits, although such benefits shall not constitute a material part of the total remuneration.
 The vesting period for the LTI programme must be at least three years.
-The LTI programme is to be based on shares or share-based securities and to provide long-term incentives linked to Edgeware’s performance.
-Every share-based LTI programme is to require approval of the shareholders before implementation.
+The LTI programme is to be based on shares or share-related securities.
+The purpose of the LTI is to ensure long-term incentives linked to Edgeware’s development.
+Every share-based LTI requires approval of the shareholders before implementation.

 Current employment agreements for the CEO and other executive management